hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - a cloud-managed endpoint security solution providing advanced protection against viruses, malware, and other cyber-threats by detecting, preventing, and responding to threats
   - <span style="color: #bb6600;">proactive endpoint protection</span> and <span style="color: #bb6600;">centralized admin management</span>
   - benefit: protect endpoint systems through <span style="color: #bb6600;">application control and real-time streaming</span>
+  - outbreak control: a variety of lists that allow to customize it to users' needs
+  - exclusion set: a list of directories,file extensions, or threat names that users do not want Secure Endpoint connector to scan or convict
+  - policy
+    - combining outbreak control and exclusions sets w/ other settings
+    - affect the behavior and certain settings of the connectors -applied to a computer via Groups
+  - group: allow the computers inn organization to be managed according to their function, location, or  other criteria that is determined by the administrator
   - characteristics
     - detection, blocking, tracking, analyse and remediation to protect against <span style="color: #bb6600;">targeted persistent malware attacks</span>
     - the <span style="color: #bb6600;">root cause</span> of a threat based on the indicators of compromise seen
     - <span style="color: #bb6600;">outbreak control</span> through custom detections
   - detecting targeted, persistent malware attacks
     - an integrated set of controls and a continuous process
-    - to detect, confirm, track, analyze, and remediate these threats
+    - to detect, confirm, track, analyze, and remediate these
-  - using global threat intelligence to defense and protect against known and emerging threats w/ feeds from
+  - importance of patching strategy for endpoint: <span style="color: #bb6600;">known vulnerabilities are targeted</span> and <span style="color: #bb6600;">having a regular patch cycle reduces risks</span>
+  - risks w/o well-established patching solution for endpoints: 1) <span style="color: #bb6600;">exploits</span>; 2) <span style="color: #bb6600;">malware </span>
+  - a difference between Cisco AMP for Endpoints and Cisco Umbrella: Cisco AMP for Endpoints prevents, detects, and responds to attacks <span style="color: #bb6600;">before damage can be done</span>, and Cisco Umbrella provides <span style="color: #bb6600;">the first line of defense against Internet threats.</span>

+- Secure Endpoint (AMP for Endpoints) - Outbreak control
+  - Custom Detection
+    - <span style="color: #bb6600">Simple</span> to convict files not yet classified
+    - <span style="color: #bb6600">Advanced</span> to create signatures that will detect parts of Portable Executable (PE) file
+    - <span style="color: #bb6600">Android</span> to warm of new threats or unwanted apps
+  - Application Control
+    - <span style="color: #bb6600">locked Lists</span> to stop executable from running
+    - <span style="color: #bb6600">llowed Lists</span> to create lists of applications that will not be wrongly
+  - Network
+    - <span style="color: #bb6600">IP blocked and Allowed Lists</span> explicitly detect or allow connections to specified IP addresses
+  - endpoint IOC
-    - <span style="color: #bb6600;">Talos</span> Security Intelligence and Research Group
+    - <span style="color: #bb6600">Initiate Scan</span> to schedule and start IOC scans on your connectors (admin only)
+    - <span style="color: #bb6600">Installed Endpoint </span> to upload new endpoint IOCs adn view installed endpoint IOCs (admin only)
-    - <span style="color: #bb6600;">Threat Grid's</span> threat intelligence
+    - <span style="color: #bb6600">Scan Summary</span> to view the results of endpoint IOC scans
-  - file disposition:
+  - Automated Actions
+    - <span style="color: #bb6600">Automated Actions</span> to set actions automatically trigger when a specified event occurs on a computer
+  - outbreak control method used to block certain files from executing: <span style="color: #bb6600">application blocking list</span>

+- Secure Endpoint (AMP for Endpoints) - File disposition
   - a <span style="color: #bb6600">categorization</span> from the AMP cloud that determines <span style="color: #bb6600">what actions are taken on the file download</span>
   - actions for file disposition
     - clean - the file known to be good
     - <span style="color: #bb6600;">malicious</span> - The file known to be harmful
     - unknown - insufficient data to classify the file as clean or malicious
 - private cloud deployment modes
   - cloud proxy mode
     - virtual and physical appliance
     - Internet connection required to complete disposition lookups
     - traffic from endpoint connectors w/ private cloud while disposition lookup performed btw AMP private cloud and AMP public cloud
     - <span style="color: #bb6600">SHA-256 hash</span> of the file inspected from AMP public cloud
     - <span style="color: #bb6600">content and software updates automatically</span> from AMP public cloud via AMP private cloud
   - air-gap mode
     - only on the physical mode
     - no Internet connection required to complete disposition lookups
     - traffic only btw the connectors and the appliance
     - disposition queries handled by the private cloud
   - deployment architecture designed to keep data within a network perimeter: <span style="color: #bb6600">private cloud</span>
 - differences btw public and private cloud
   - <span style="color: #bb6600">advanced custom detection</span>: private - Windows only; public - popular OSes
   - <span style="color: #bb6600">ETHOS</span>: only available in the public cloud; generic signature engine
 - option to show a list of all files that have been executed w/ AMP for Endpoints: <span style="color: #bb6600;">prevalence</span>
 - create a policy to block endpoint executing an infected file: <span style="color: #bb6600;">upload the hash</span> for the file to the policy
 - action of a created custom file policy for discovering an attack 1) propagating through their network via a file; 2) discovered during testing that the scans are not detecting the file as an indicator of compromise; 3) tracked in the future and ensured no other endpoints execute the infected file: <span style="color: #bb6600;">block the application that the file was using to open</span>
 - custom detection policy
   - not 64 characters and none zero hash: upload a hash created <span style="color: #bb6600;">using MD5 instead of SHA-256</span>
-    - config in <span style="color: #bb6600;">advanced detection policies</span> required to detect for MD5 signature
+  - config in <span style="color: #bb6600;">advanced detection policies</span> required to detect for MD5
-  - importance of patching strategy for endpoint: <span style="color: #bb6600;">known vulnerabilities are targeted</span> and <span style="color: #bb6600;">having a regular patch cycle reduces risks</span>
-  - risks w/o well-established patching solution for endpoints: 1) <span style="color: #bb6600;">exploits</span>; 2) <span style="color: #bb6600;">malware </span>
-  - a custom detection policy to add specific MD5 signatures by config created in the simple detection policy section but not work: <span style="color: #bb6600;">detections for MD5 signatures must be configured in the advanced custom detection policies</span>
+- a custom detection policy to add specific MD5 signatures by config created in the simple detection policy section but not work: <span style="color: #bb6600;">detections for MD5 signatures must be configured in the advanced custom detection policies</span>signature
-  - a difference between Cisco AMP for Endpoints and Cisco Umbrella: Cisco AMP for Endpoints prevents, detects, and responds to attacks <span style="color: #bb6600;">before damage can be done</span>, and Cisco Umbrella provides <span style="color: #bb6600;">the first line of defense against Internet threats.</span>

-- File inspection of AMP for Endpoints
+- Secure Endpoint (AMP for Endpoints) - File inspection
   - system inspects files using the following tools, in order:
     - Spero Analysis and AMP Cloud Lookup
     - Local Malware Analysis